 yes, the UK pays extra to send quality acts like this every year

 Each public broadcasting company that participates in Eurovision has to pay a fee to enter Eurovision to represent their country.
 On top of that France, Germany, Italy, Spain, and the United Kingdom all make extra contributions to pay for the rest of the contest with the trade off that their entrants go directly to the final.
+The host country, which changes based on which country won the previous year, also usually pays a significant portion of the show cost.

 Why do you keep saying “countries” to refer to the entries if they’re not picked by the government?

 It’s just a shorthand / stand in for the names of each broadcasting union and it’s the way the contest refers to each entrant.
+It can lead to some interesting sentences at least.

-So how do the songs get picked?
+So how do the songs get picked then?

 This turkey puppet from 2008 is probably why Ireland has internal selection to this day.